NVIDIA/NVFlare/examples/advanced/cross-validation-without-training/README.md

 The previous run server global models and client local models are stored in the "models" folder.

-run the ./setup.sh to set up the proper config_fed_client.json and environment.json.
+run the ./setup.sh to set up the proper config_fed_client.json and proper config_fed_server.json.
 Then you can run this job for cross-site validation without training workflow.